mhered/cpp_100daysofcode/code/Day053_18-05-23/Tello/README.md

 # Tello

-The ultimate goal is to replicate using C++ at least some of the projects I did two years ago using python: https://github.com/mhered/tello-fun then proceed to integrate it in ROS2.
+The ultimate goal is to replicate using C++ at least some of the projects I did two years ago with my Tello drone using python: https://github.com/mhered/tello-fun , then proceed to integrate it with ROS2:

 * After looking around I decide to try out [tello](https://github.com/herrnamenlos123/tello), a C++14 single-header library to control the Tello, last updated in Nov22.
 Note it uses SDK 2.0, which apparently may be not fully compatible with the "normal" Tello.